-You may submit your nominee for consideration in any of the applicable categories below.
-However, each response must be unique to that category.
+You may submit your nominee for consideration in any of the applicable categories, below.

 Open to professionals involved in CRE ownership and investment—such as direct investors, acquisition leads, analysts or asset, portfolio and fund managers—within a private or public commercial real estate organization.
 This person has played a significant role in expanding or repositioning her firm’s portfolio and balance sheet over the past year in response to market trends, and exhibits a proven acumen for crafting investment strategies, evaluating risk and maximizing profits.